andwn/marsdev/README.md

 ### Can I build a Gendev project with Marsdev or vice-versa?

-If you're lucky, all you have to do is point GENDEV and MARSDEV to the same place.
+In theory you would only have to set GENDEV and MARSDEV to the same place, but every project is different.

 ### How do I use this with my favorite IDE?